GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation

-The rotation and speed of the platform, CI from the steering wheel and pedals, and LiDAR point cloud (LPC) were recorded every 100 ms.
+We recorded the rotation and speed of the platform, {control input} from the steering wheel and pedals, and LiDAR point cloud every 100 ms.

 We created {six} canyon terrains, including curves, straight parts, and obstacles, to simulate off-road environments where military teleoperation is typically utilized. {The three Train terrains for collecting teleoperation data for training GoonDAE are based on the real German “KART 2000” stadium track, as utilized by Kim {\em et al.} \cite{kim2022smooth} for learning.
 The terrain setting was modified to resemble a canyon.
 The two Experiment terrains for evaluating the performance of GoonDAE were created by adding a high-curvature route, various obstacles, and potholes to the real maneuver test area in our institute \cite{heo2022sim} and the Spanish Army's test track facilities \cite{naranjo2016autonomous} while taking into account their military-purpose uneven ground characteristics.}